Docker in development: Episode 1

 In this series, we’ll explore the motivation and benefits of using docker in development, and we’re going to give everyday tips that helped us moving forward using it, focused in Ruby/Ruby on Rails/React development.

-This series will not explain what’s an image, a container, etc. If you don’t know that already, I strongly suggest you read docker official documentation here and then come back!
+This series will not explain what’s an image, a container, etc. If you don’t know that already, I strongly suggest you read docker's official documentation and then come back!

 This is personal (and team!) experience, you might find yourself in similar situations, and this might help you move forward and give the first steps.

 For Ruby/Ruby on Rails, I just installed chruby, ruby-install (and the Ruby versions I needed, say

 2.5, and even

 2.6!), cloned the projects, installed the gems using bundler, Postgres (because we mostly use Postgres), and I was ready to go.
 Of course, if I needed Redis or other databases I had to install it.

 Similarly, for React projects, I just installed node and installed the dependencies.
 This process of installing the interpreters, the dependencies, and such, with the help of homebrew (or apt-get if you use Linux) is easy but takes some time.

 A month ago, I had a task to complete: fix a small bug in a Rails 3 app, on top of Ruby 1.9.3!
 That was a little bit harder than with new versions of ruby.
 Not for the interpreter itself, but the dependencies of the project.
 As time goes by, older dependencies might be harder to install because of their dependencies.
 You might have newer versions of your dependencies dependencies in your computer, and installing older stuff might cost time.

 After thinking about it for a bit, I decided to dockerize the app.
 To be honest, I don’t know if it took longer than fighting with the interpreter/dependencies versions, but the result paid off.
 Not only the bug was fixed easily, but since then I've decided to dockerize every app I work on (even some apps you might use daily as we'll see later), and as of now I use docker for local development exclusively: no chruby, no ruby-install, no postgres, no node, nothing.